SystemsApproach/private5g/ran.rst

-Specifically, the ONOS-based RIC includes a Topology Service to keep track of the fixed RAN infrastructure, a Device Service to track and control the mobile devices, and a Configuration Service to manage RAN-wide configuration state.
+Specifically, the ONOS-based RIC includes a Topology Service to keep track of the fixed RAN infrastructure, a Device Service to track and control the UEs, and a Configuration Service to manage RAN-wide configuration state.
 All three of these services are implemented as Kubernetes-based microservices, and take advantage of a scalable Key/Value Store.

-Returning to the three interfaces called out in :numref:`Figure %s
-<fig-ric>`, the first two (**A1** and **E2**) are based on
-pre-existing 3GPP standards, with the O-RAN well on its way to defining standardized extensions.
-The third, denoted **xApp SDK** in :numref:`Figure %s <fig-ric>`, is specific to the ONOS-based implementation.
+Of the three interfaces called out in :numref:`Figure %s <fig-ric>`, the **A1** and **E2** interface are based on pre-existing 3GPP standards.
+The third, **xApp SDK**, is specific to the ONOS-based implementation.
 The O-RAN is using it to inform a convergence on a unified API (and corresponding SDK) for building RIC-agnostic xApps.